 Now that is how you eat in the desert!

-Where to Stay near the Sonoran Preserve
+Where to Stay near the McDowell Sonoran Preserve

 With all of these heart pumping adventures, you’ll want a little pampering for those achy muscles.
-In the town of Carefree (how appropriate for a spa town!) that borders the Sonoran preserve you can take it down a few notches and experience one of the things Scottsdale is really known for…spas.
+In the town of Carefree (how appropriate for a spa town!) that borders the McDowell Sonoran Preserve you can take it down a few notches and experience one of the things Scottsdale is really known for…spas.

 We stayed at the newly renovated CIVANA Wellness Resort and Spa whose goal is to make spa travel accessible to everyone.
 There are lots of high-end spa resorts around Carefree and Scottsdale, but they are often only for the luxury travelers.
 CIVANA felt more like spa for everyone offering a variety of wellness activities, spa treatments, and an overall feeling of relaxation.